qradiolink/qradiolink/docs/README_MMDVM_operation.md

 * Note that RX and TX levels are important and may need manual tweaking.
 Particularly, YSF mode requires much lower RX levels than DMR mode.

+* The setting **DMRDelay** which used to be set to zero can now be set to a value between 0 and 100, and instead of influencing RX delay it now serves as a TX delay to prevent idle DMR frames being generated too fast and overwriting the actual transmission.
+This setting defaults to 70 if set to zero, which is a working value for a relatively powerful x86_64 CPU.
+Experiment with this value until the repeated transmission does not have artefacts and interruptions.
+Generally the less powerful the CPU, the lower the value should be.

 * Example config for DMR below:
 <pre>
 [General]